Leon-Lam919/simple-springboot/notes.md

 - [x] create register page
 - need to link it to the login page
 - [ ] create DB that will hold user/ password information (salted)

+# 2/3
+- [ ] create DB that will hold user/ password information (salted)
+    - figure out the schema, then implement
+- [ ] need to create docker images to then be ready to setup DB